UPPMAX/linux-command-line-102/docs/sessions/sed/README.md

 In these exercises, we will:

-- Remove the copyright
+- Remove the copyright:
+  it will be more pleasant to read
-- Replace 'Weird Sisters' by 'witches'
+- Replace 'Weird Sisters' by 'witches': the text will be more clear
-- Replace all country names by 'Sweden'
+- Replace all country names by 'Sweden' (or your favorite country): the text may be funnier to read :-)

 ## Exercise x: use `sed` to find text from standard input

 Read the session [replacing with `sed`](#replacing__with__sed).